-OUTREACH CENTERS
+EXTENSION CENTERS

-The College maintains outreach centers throughout the district to accommodate students who desire educational opportunities but prefer alternative options for their attendance center.
-Courses are offered at the Anna, Cairo, Metropolis, and Vienna Outreach Centers.
+The College maintains Extension Centers throughout the district to accommodate students who desire educational opportunities but prefer alternative options for their attendance center.
+Courses are offered at the Anna, Cairo, Metropolis, and Vienna Extension Centers.

 Academic, vocational and personal development courses are offered at designated times at the various locations.
 Schedules of course offerings are available online.
 Options can be seen on the Admissions page of the college website at www.shawneecc.edu.